alekatanasov98/SQL/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying toles I filtered data analyst positions by average annual salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles I filtered data analyst positions by average annual salary and location, focusing on remote jobs.
+This query highlights the high-paying opportunities in the field.
 ```sql
 SELECT
     name AS company,